 Although some may see this as a negative, others may prefer the heft and feel of this solid knife.

 For the price of this Henckels knife, the German high-carbon stainless steel is highly durable and performs well time after time.

 - Evenly balanced and easy to handle, but solid enough to power through any tough cutting tasks.

-- An exceptionally sharp blade, it cuts veggies and meat like butter.
+- An exceptionally sharp high-carbon stainless steel blade, it cuts veggies and meat like butter.

 - The top edge/spine may be sharper than you are used to.
 Take care when placing your fingers along the spine.

-The Dalstrong Chef Knife is a masterfully crafted and well-priced knife at $79.99.
+The Dalstrong Chef's Knife is a masterfully crafted and well-priced knife at $79.99.

 The blade is high-carbon German steel, making it strong, resistant to corrosion, and quite sturdy.
 The knife has a hand-polished edge that ensures ease of use and precision when cutting or slicing.